Grades of In-Progress or Incomplete, Undergraduate

 For undergraduates, after one calendar year, any grade of Incomplete will automatically be converted to a grade of Fail (“F”).
 Fulfilling the requirements of the Incomplete Contract does not guarantee that student will receive maximum credit for the assignment(s) or the course.
 Failure to fulfill the requirements of the Incomplete Contract without any “re-negotiation” or approval from the instructor will result in the student’s “I” grade changing to the grade earned in the course with the missing assignments factored into the final grade.

 In order to earn credit for courses with Fail grades, students must re-enroll and repeat the course.
 NAU does not use Incomplete grades in calculating grade point averages.

-Complete a “Generic Incomplete” form, available on the Registrar’s Office site or from the departmental office.
+To request an Incomplete "I" grade, complete an Incomplete Contract, Undergraduate form available on the Registrar’s Office site under General forms, or from the departmental office.

 Meet with your instructor to map out the contract, which must state expectations and a definite start/due date.
 Obtain other appropriate departmental approvals (if applicable).
 Complete the required work and submit it to the instructor.
 Once the contract work is successfully completed, the instructor will submit the appropriate grade change to the Registrar and your record will be revised.